 The investment in Coca-Cola was a masterclass in ‘Sit-On-Your-Ass’ investing.
 It showcased Munger’s principles of investing in high-quality businesses, demonstrating immense patience, maintaining a disciplined adherence to their investing criteria, and having a long-term investment horizon.

-So next time you pop open a can of Coke, remember—it’s not just a refreshing beverage, it’s also a symbol of one of the most successful investment stories of our time, a testament to the power of sitting, waiting, and letting the bubbles of compounding do their magic.
+So next time you pop open a can of Coke, remember—it’s not just a refreshing beverage, it’s also a symbol of one of the most successful investment stories of our time, a reminder of what can happen when business quality, price discipline, and patience all show up in the same portfolio decision.

 source: YAPSS on YouTube